 3. Choose a compact or mid-sized binocular that is portable, lightweight, and easy to pack in your gear and carry along.

-I'm counting down the weeks until I'll be packing up and heading to the river.
+I’m counting down the days until I’ll be packing up and heading to the river.
 How about you?
-We’d be happy to help you choose the right binocular for your next season of boating.
+We’d be happy to help you choose the right binocular for your boating adventures.
 Give us a call!

 Eagle Optics Staff

 Binoculars: Bring them.
 See what they bring you.